BUSINESS FINANCE / TRADE FINANCE

 Documents Against Payments

-HOW DOES TRADE FINANCE HELP TO REDUCE RISK?
+CAN TRADE FINANCE REDUCE RISK?

 WHAT’S THE DIFFERENCE BETWEEN SUPPLY CHAIN FINANCE AND TRADE FINANCE?

 Trade finance and supply chain finance are both financial solutions that facilitate trade and help buyers and suppliers.
 They both allow businesses to manage access to working capital and to mitigate risk.
 But there are some differences that make each solution more or less suitable for different businesses, depending on the circumstances.

 Supply chain finance is typically utilised when the buyer and supplier have a prior history of trading.
 In this case, the buyer usually has a stronger credit rating than the supplier and then agrees to approve the financing of their supplier’s invoices to increase liquidity for both businesses.

 Trade finance covers a broader range of trade finance products and offers more risk mitigation for suppliers and buyers.
 This is especially necessary in instances where there is no prior history of business.
 For example, letters of credit and documents against payments are two tried and tested ways trade finance can mitigate risk and increase the level of confidence for both parties.

 Third-party finance companies providing funding can significantly lower the risk of trade financing.
 But even with Trade Finance, there is still a degree of risk inherent in international trade.